Long-Term Care and Your Loved Ones

 Many people, both those who make such requests and those who might make the promises, find themselves in this kind of conversation.
-Often, the conversation arises out of a piece of news or expose’ about abuse or a neighbor being taken from his or her home.
+Often, the conversation arises out of a piece of news or expose’ about an abuse or a neighbor being taken from his or her home.
 Sometimes it is born out of fears related to having seen a loved one deteriorate many years earlier.

-The person that makes the promise usually does so when both are young and in good health.
+The person who makes the promise usually does so when both are young and in good health.
 Both have little idea of how unrealistic or difficult that promise might be to carry out.
-I believe few who make such a request would if they knew what it might do to their loved one.
+I believe few who make such a request would if they knew what it might do to their loved one(s).
 And, the promising person does not understand the heavy burden he or she is taking on.
-And I am not talking just about keeping a loved one at home, I am talking about the burden of breaking such a promise when home is just not possible.
+And I am not talking just about keeping a loved one at home, I am talking about the burden of breaking such a promise when home is no longer possible.

 People often make these kinds of requests and promises based on their current health and mental status with little insight into what the caregiving would look like if there were a dramatic health change.
 They rarely consider that they too will be aging and could have their own health issues.

 Nursing homes have come a long way and the concept of assisted living facilities are fairly new.
 Because of regulations, lawsuits and business competition, facilities are much better than even a few years ago.
-Living at home may actually become like living in prison because the person is unable to get out, arrange activities or visit with others.
+Living at home may actually become like living in a prison because the person is unable to get out, arrange activities or visit with others.
 Yet, good facilities can offer transportation, appropriate activities and friends for socializing.

 The best indicators of good care are not always staying home but include choosing good facilities and remaining involved.
 We tell many loved ones that they are still caregivers when their loved one is in a facility, it is just that their job has changed from direct care to overseer and advocate.

 Remember, your home is your castle until it is your prison.
 If you already got that promise, please let your loved one off the hook.
 If you are thinking about obtaining a promise from someone, please, think twice.
 Ask yourself whether you really want to put that kind of a burden on your spouse, child or loved one.
-If you still plan to, consider giving them conditional “outs”, times when they are free to break that promise.
+If you still plan to, consider giving them conditional “outs,” times when they are free to break that promise.
 You could say something like, “But if you believe it is not realistic or my care is exhausting you, then I would want you to move me to a place that can care for me.
 But, please stay involved as long as it is realistic for you.”